 Moving in to your new home

 Once we have your signed documents, we will give you the keys to your new home.
-Due to the current Coronavirus pandemic this is being done via safe distancing guidelines, so we will arrange to fit a key safe at your new home and put the keys in this.
-We will then give you a code, so you can open the key safe.
+This will either be done in person, or we will fit a key safe at your new home, put the keys in this and give you the code so you can access them.

 We will also email you a copy of the completed tenancy documents.
 Please keep these in a safe place.

 Currently in rented accommodation?

 If you are in rented accommodation, it is your responsibility to give your current landlord notice.
 If you are already a Cottsway tenant, you must give us one month’s written notice – even if you are moving to another of our properties.